 This course provides an overview of healthcare information systems with a concentration on computerized health information management (HIM) functions.
-Students will be introduced to common software applications utilized to perform HIM processes.
+Through hands-on learning, students will be introduced to common software applications utilized to perform HIM processes.
 Emerging technology issues in healthcare will be explored.
 Lab fee required.
 Students must complete this course with a grade of "C" or higher.